sakshamahluwalia/Photo-Renamer/README.md

 # Photo-Renamer

-This apllication is built to allow users to rename images and apply filters to them.
+This application is built to allow users to rename images and apply filters to them.

 ## Getting Started